"Men are anxious to improve their circumstances,

 I've read a lot of books trying to improve myself and very little action in making the changes.
 Why?
 Because it is hard to change.
 And who really wants to anyway?
 No one wants to be uncomfortable.

-I would go through fits and starts at making changes--many fits and few starts and even fewer finishes.
+I would go through fits and starts at making changes--many fits and few starts and even fewer finishers.
 Heck, I quit smoking at least 10,000 times, and I was serious about changing until the next morning when the desire kicked in.
 So many starts, so many times.
 I got really good at making changes that didn't have any lasting effect because nothing changed very much.

 Sound the least bit familiar?